vanseforge/faster-whisper-rhasspy-http/README.md

 - `--host` : Set the bind address of the HTTP server.
 Defaults to `0.0.0.0`
 - `--port` : Set the bind port of the HTTP server.
 Defaults to `4444`
 - `--filter-chars` : Provide a list of characters to be filtered out of the recognized text.
 Defaults to None
+- `--language` : Provide the spoken language.
+If not set, language is recognized.
+Defaults to None
 - `--whisper-model` : Define what model should be used for Whisper possible values are `tiny`, `base`, `small`, `medium`, `large`; More info [here](https://github.com/openai/whisper#available-models-and-languages).
 Defaults to `base`

 You can pass arguments to your docker run command in the same as you would usually.